ItzDhruv/Ai-ChatBot/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, reach out to [your email or contact info].
+For any inquiries, reach out to dhruvdobariya897@gmail.com